lapsumchan/MVMR-cML-SuSiE/README.md

 ```

 Notice that we need the minimum sample size amongst GWASs (exposure + outcome) for cML.
 Thus, we need to prepare a vector of sample sizes corresponding to each exposures in `sample.sizes`.
 This has been prepared in the file `metdn.RDS` so we just need to load it:

-Thus for illustrative purpose, it suffice to set:

 ```
 sample.sizes <- readRDS("metdn.RDS")
 ```